 Hevo is the fastest, easiest, and most reliable data replication platform that will save your engineering bandwidth and time multifold.
 Try our 14-day full access free trial today to experience an entirely automated hassle-free Data Replication!

 Quantitative data has to be gathered and cleaned before proceeding to the stage of analyzing it.
 This step is very important and has to be discussed before mentioning the methods and techniques involved because, if the data is not gathered correctly and cleaned, the analysis may not be carried out properly leading to wrong findings, wrong judgments on the hypothesis, and misinterpretation, therefore, leading to decisions made upon statistics that did not accurately represent the dataset.

-To prepare data for quantitative data analysis simply means to convert it to meaningful and readable formats, below are the steps to achieve this:
+To prepare data for data analysis in quantitative research simply means to convert it to meaningful and readable formats, below are the steps to achieve this:

 - Data Validation: This is to evaluate if the data was collected correctly through the required channels and to ascertain if it meets the set-out standards stated from the onset.
 This can be done by checking if the procedure was followed, making sure that the respondents were chosen based on the research criteria, and checking for completeness in the data.

 - Data Editing: Large datasets may include errors where fields may be filled incorrectly or left empty accidentally.
 To avoid having a faulty analysis, data checks should be done to identify and clear out anything that may lead to an inaccurate result.

 - Data Coding: This involves grouping and assigning values to data.
 It might mean forming tables and structures to represent the data accurately.